 Like most people, I preferred giving others the benefit of the doubt because it’s so much easier to get along than it is to question and be suspicious of people’s motives.
-Most of us were raised to adhere to a school of thought that indoctrinates us to compromise and take the middle road so that we don’t ruffle any feathers along the way.
+Most of us were raised to adhere to social niceties that indoctrinate us to compromise so that we don’t ruffle any feathers.
 If you’re a woman, you probably received a heavier dose of this precept!

-I certainly agree that our repertoire of people skills should include the ability to co-operate, negotiate and smooth out differences.
-In real life, having this skill set is a necessity as we can’t always choose the people that we deal with on a daily basis, such as co-workers, bosses and family members.
+I agree that our repertoire of people skills should include the ability to co-operate, negotiate and smooth out differences.
+Having this skill set is a necessity as we can’t always choose the people that we deal with on a daily basis, such as co-workers, bosses and family members.

-But when we do have a choice (even in the most restrictive situations), at what point do we draw the line and say “That’s it!
+But at what point do we draw the line and say “That’s it!
 I won’t accept being treated in this way!”?
 I believe this occurs when the relationship begins disrupting our internal balance and eats away at our peace of mind.

 Toxic is a word that’s traditionally used to describe poisonous substances such as a snake’s venom, which can wreck our system.
 In the case of a toxic person, their venom could take the form of words, actions or their general presence, which they use to belittle or criticize you, or even sabotage your success.

 You can identify a toxic person by how they make you feel while in their presence.
-First, your intuition will be inundating you with red alerts, and second, your body will experience uncomfortable sensations.
-I once heard an interview with intuitive healer, Caroline Myss, where she described the energy symptoms as a feeling of being “psychically drained” and a feeling that your life force is being drained out of you.
+Your intuition will inundate you with red alerts, and second, your body will experience uncomfortable sensations.

-While this may sound a little dramatic to some, I can support her claim, having had a few toxic encounters to draw from.
-For instance, I’ve struggled to be cordial with a certain family member for most of my teenage and adult life.
+Having had a few toxic encounters in my life, I can attest to this.
+I’ve struggled to be cordial with a certain family member for most of my teenage and adult life.
 Even though we shared some good times together, I’ve always had a nagging feeling that she didn’t have my best interest at heart, no matter how close we became.

-I know that it’s easier said than done but if you want to get rid of toxic people or at least keep them at a distance, you’ll need to set some ground rules in your relationships and have some tools handy if you run into toxicity in your life.
-Here are some ideas on how you can do it (without losing your mind!):
+I know that this is easier said than done but if you want to deal with toxic people, you’ll need to set some ground rules in your relationships.
+Here are some ideas on how you can do that:

-- Develop trust in yourself and in your judgment: It takes a brave and insightful person to unravel the schemes of a toxic individual.
+4. Develop trust in yourself and in your judgment: It takes a brave and insightful person to unravel the schemes of a toxic individual.
 Without a solid inner foundation of self-belief and trust in our own judgment, we don’t stand a chance in effectively shielding ourselves from being taken advantage of.
 Trusting yourself comes from feeling good about who you are and the willingness to protect yourself at all costs.
-Once you build that inner trust, you’ll find it easier to develop your awareness of others and rely on your judgment.
-Tap into your intuition, AKA your natural BS meter, which is programmed to pick up on phonies in an instant.
-A base of self-love along with your natural instinct will see you through.

 All my best on your journey,